 For CorelDRAW Graphics Suite subscription and perpetual licenses (2018 to 2024), languages include English, Português do brasil, 简体中文, 繁體中文, Čeština, Deutsch, Español, Français, Italiano, 日本語, Polski, Русский

-Using Masks in Corel PHOTO-PAINT™
+Using masks in Corel PHOTO-PAINT™

 Masks in PHOTO-PAINT work similarly to placing a stencil over a piece of paper.
 Masks enable you to isolate areas for editing, while protecting the remaining areas from any changes.
 There are several mask-creating options, including the Smart Selection Mask tool which was introduced in PHOTO-PAINT 2020.